 Connecticut Bar Exam Information

 The Connecticut Bar Exam is a two-day exam that usually takes place during the last Tuesday and Wednesday of February and July.
-The July exam has been postponed until sometime in the fall due to the COVID-19 pandemic.
 Applicants should visit the Connecticut Bar Exam Committee website to get up-to-date information on the new dates and application deadlines.

 |Exam Type:||2-day Uniform Bar Exam (UBE)|